remarkablemark/remarkablemark.github.io/_posts/2021/2021-08-01-expectations-of-my-directs.md

 Coachability is a key trait I look for in people.
 It's a core indicator whether someone's going to grow _slightly_ or _immensely_.

-Coachable people are acceptive to **feedback**.
+Coachable people are receptive to **feedback**.
 They understand that feedback is constructive and intended to help them grow.
 Since my job is to assess their actions, behaviors, and work in an _objective_ manner, they understand that I'm trying to point out their strengths and weaknesses.
 As as result, they take my feedback with an open mind and use it to get better.

 ## Direct